dotlambda/metro-hd/website/content/pages/sound.rst

 :code:`OCR1A` is set in the interrupt of Timer2, which is called with a frequency of 15625 Hz.
-To e.g. generate a tone with 440 Hz, we simply need to reach the maximum pulse width (255) with a frequency of 440 Hz.
+To e.g. generate a 440 Hz tone, we need to reach the maximum pulse width (255) with a frequency of 440 Hz.
 To do this, the pulse width can simply be incremented by

 .. math::